As a teacher, you can’t always choose your classroom.

 2. Exercise Balls

-It can be hard for children to sit still, which — as every teacher knows — can make it difficult for them to stay on task.
+It can be hard for children to sit still, which — as every teacher knows — can make it difficult for students to stay on task.

 Many students respond well to using exercise balls (also known as stability balls, yoga balls, or balance balls) because they offer a range of motion while allowing a student to stay seated.